api-platform/docs/core/upgrade-guide.md

 - [State Processor](./state-processors.md)
 - [State Provider](./state-providers.md)

-## DataTransformers and DTO support
+## DataTransformers and DTO Support

 Data transformers have been deprecated, instead you can still document the `output` or the `input` DTO.
 Then, just handle the `input` in a custom [State Processor](./state-processors.md) or return another `output` in a custom [State Provider](./state-providers.md).

 The [dto documentation](./dto.md) has been adapted accordingly.